Frequently asked questions

 What can I write in my manuscript’s data availability statement?

 Many journals require a data availability statement explaining where the data are stored and how researchers can request access.
+This is usually publication wording for a manuscript, not something you need before creating a submission request.

 If your submission is still in progress, you can state that work on submitting the data to FEGA Sweden has been initiated.
-In that case, it can also be useful to create a public metadata record describing the data.
+In that case, it can also be useful to create a public record describing the data.

-Data Access
+Data access

 How do I request access to a dataset?